Bleeding Kansas: Heritage area

 In 2006, federal legislation defined a new Freedom's Frontier National Heritage Area (FFNHA) and was approved by Congress.
 A task of the heritage area is to interpret Bleeding Kansas stories, which are also called stories of the Kansas–Missouri border war.
 A theme of the heritage area is the enduring struggle for freedom.
 FFNHA includes 41 counties, 29 of which are in eastern Kansas and 12 in western Missouri.

 In popular culture

-The "Bleeding Kansas" period has been dramatically rendered in countless works of American popular culture, including literature, theater, film, and television.
+The "Bleeding Kansas" period has been dramatically rendered in many works of American popular culture, including literature, theater, film, and television.